Updated: Sep 29

 Salt Lake’s Capitol Hill neighborhood is named—obviously—for the state’s striking capitol building that sits atop it.
 Built between 1912 and 1916, the Neoclassical revival, Corinthian-style building is a beacon in the elevated streets between the Avenues and Downtown.
-And, though Capitol Hill is just minutes from all the shopping, eateries, and late-night life of Downtown SLC, it’s also sidled up to City Creek Canyon and Memory Grove, meaning residents here have easy, year-round access to some of SLC’s favorite trails (and picnic spots).
+And, though Capitol Hill is just minutes from all the shopping, eateries, and late-night life of Downtown SLC, it’s also sidled up to City Creek Canyon and Memory Grove, lending some unique outdoor opportunities to those nearby.

 Capitol Hill Neighborhood